 If you set a ski on a table and look closely at its side profile from tip to tail, and you’ll see that it’s far from flat.
 Traditional skis or those that are primarily tuned for groomed runs will have what’s called camber.
 This means that the ski arcs upwards in a half-moon shape underfoot and only comes into contact with the ground near the ends.
 The benefits of this design are that you can generate a lot of power as the ski flexes, and you can push your metal edges into the snow to get a strong hold in a turn.
 Rocker, on the other hand, does the opposite: The ski is essentially flat underfoot and raises up at each end like a banana.
 This type of ski is usually skittish on hardpack but enhances flotation and the ability to surf and maneuver in soft snow.

 Both camber and rocker have their merits, but within the all-mountain category, you’ll often run into skis that combine the two into a mixed camber/rocker profile.
-What this means is that there will be some level camber underfoot, but the tip (and sometimes tail) will have an early-rise rocker.
-This combination delivers what most riders are looking for in a versatile ski: it can put the power down, turn easily, and maintain good control for hardpack days while providing improved flotation and performance off-piste.
-A great example of this concept is our current favorite all-mountain hard charger: Volkl’s M5 Mantra.
-The prior-generation model used a full rocker set-up that was polarizing, but the switch to camber underfoot and rocker in the tip and tail has been a revelation in its all-around performance.
+What this means is that there will be some level of camber underfoot, but the tip (and sometimes tail) will have an early-rise rocker.
+This combination delivers what most riders are looking for in a versatile ski: It can put the power down, turn easily, and maintain good control for hardpack days while providing improved flotation and performance off-piste.
+A great example of this concept is our current favorite all-mountain hard charger: Volkl’s M6 Mantra.
+The prior-generation models used a full rocker setup that was polarizing, but starting with the M5 (and now the M6), you get a mixed rocker/camber design.